El Escorial: Courtyard of the Kings

 Under the royal chapel of the Basilica is the Royal Pantheon crypt.
 This is the place of burial for the kings of Spain.
 It is an octagonal Baroque mausoleum made of marble where all of the Spanish monarchs since Charles I have been buried, with the exception of Philip V, Ferdinand VI, and Amadeus of Savoy.
-The remains of Juan de Borbon, father of King Juan Carlos I of Spain, also rest in this pantheon despite the fact that he never became king himself.
+The remains of the Count of Barcelona, the father of King Juan Carlos I of Spain, also rest in this pantheon despite the fact that the Count never became king himself.
 The enclosure is presided over by an altar of veined marble, and the sarcophagi are bronze and marble.
 There is also the Pantheon of the Princes, where the bodies of the queens who did not have a crowned succession and the princes and princesses were laid to rest.
 This part was built in the nineteenth century.

 Next to the basilica, to the south, is the Courtyard of the Evangelists.
 This is a gardened patio in whose center rises a magnificent pavilion, by Juan de Herrera, in which one can find sculptures of the Evangelists.
-Around the courtyard are the galleries of the main cloister, decorated with frescoes by Pellegrino Tibaldi and his workshop, in which scenes from the history of the Redemption are represented.
+Around the courtyard are the galleries of the main cloister, decorated with frescoes by Tibaldi and his workshop, in which scenes from the history of the Redemption are represented.
 In the East gallery, one finds the splendid main staircase with a fresco-decorated vaulted ceiling depicting The glory of the Spanish monarchy, painted by Luca Giordano in 1692.

 The Palace of the Austrians (Palacio de los Austrias), also known as the House of the King (Casa del Rey), is found behind the presbytery of the basilica.
 The outbuildings of this palace, of Italian style, are distributed around the Courtyard of the Fountainheads (Patio de los Mascarones).
 Inside the House of the King are the Sala de las Batallas (Hall of Battles), which contains frescoes of the battles of San Quintín and Higueruela, among others.
-The next building contains the rooms of Philip II and of the Infanta Isabel Clara Eugenia.
+The next building contains the rooms of Philip II and of the Infanta Isabella Clara Eugenia.
 Another outbuilding is that of Alcoba del Rey, housing the bed in which Philip II died.